lcavadas/integration-tests/README.md

 Make sure the version of chromedriver matches your version of Chrome :)

+For other browsers like firefox get the appropriate driver (Firefox's driver is geckodriver which is available [here](https://github.com/mozilla/geckodriver/releases)).

 ### Java
 You need to have a local installation of Java since Selenium depends on it to be able to execute.